Common Sense Media: Platform accountability

 CSM supported Stop Hate for Profit, a boycott where advertisers were asked to pull their ads from Facebook in response to the platform's spread of misinformation and hate speech.
-In July 2020, over 500 companies joined the boycott, including Adidas, Coca-Cola, and Unilever.
+In July 2020, more than 500 companies joined the boycott, including Adidas, Coca-Cola, and Unilever.

 Founder Jim Steyer launched the Future of Tech Commission with former Massachusetts Governor Deval Patrick and former Education Secretary Margaret Spellings.
 The commission will develop a tech policy agenda for the Biden administration.

 Violent video games

-Common Sense Media played a major role in the passage of the 2005 California law criminalizing the sale of violent video games to minors.
+CSM played a major role in the passage of the 2005 California law criminalizing the sale of violent video games to minors.
 The organization submitted an amicus brief to the Supreme Court regarding the case Brown v.
 Entertainment Merchants Association (formerly Schwarzenegger v.
 Entertainment Merchants Association).
 They published a survey, conducted by Zogby International, which asked 2100 parents whether or not they supported the "video game ban bill" – CA Law AB 1793; results showed that 72% of the respondents expressed support for the bill, and another 75% held negative views of the video game industry when it comes to how they protect children from violent video games.

 On August 12, 2006, CSM protested to the Federal Trade Commission about the ESRB's rating downgrade of a revised version of Manhunt 2 from "Adults Only" to "Mature".
 It protested on the basis that the revised version of the game, which was censored to prevent the game from remaining banned in both countries, was still banned in the UK via the ratings given by the British Board of Film Classification (BBFC).
 They also noted that players could still play a "leaked uncensored version" of Manhunt 2 on modded PlayStation 2, as Take-Two Interactive mentioned.
 The organization asked the FTC to launch a federal investigation into the ESRB rating process, citing the wide availability of the leaked version and the damage to children that the censored version still had.

-Questioning whether Common Sense Media had begun functioning as a lobbying group rather than advocacy group the Los Angeles Times called the organization "one of the most zealous voices when it comes to encouraging state legislation limiting the sale of ultra-violent games to minors" and was "splitting hairs" regarding the difference between lobbying and advocacy in its efforts.
+Questioning whether CSM had begun functioning as a lobbying group rather than advocacy group, the Los Angeles Times called the organization "one of the most zealous voices when it comes to encouraging state legislation limiting the sale of ultra-violent games to minors" and was "splitting hairs" regarding the difference between lobbying and advocacy in its efforts.